 Both strip till and no-till are forms of tillage that minimally disturb the soil.
 Essentially, this means farmers allow the previous crop’s residue, which is organic matter like corn stalks and leaves, to stay on the surface of the field, rather than plowing it underneath before the next crop’s seeds are sown.
 When this organic matter from the previous year is left on the field, it provides a wide range of benefits: It stores carbon, improves soil quality, slows run off, provides habitat for wildlife and reduces erosion.

-Strip till and no-till farming practices can be combined with other methods such as buffer strips, giving farmers a variety of ways to protect the lands and waters of the Great Lakes.
+Strip till and no-till farming practices can be combined with other methods such as buffer strips, giving farmers a variety of ways to protect the lands and waters of the Midwest.

 Edge of Field Practices